jizhang/jizhang.github.com/source/_posts/2019-08-24-deploy-flink-job-cluster-on-kubernetes.md

 ![Flink on Kubernetes](/images/flink-on-kubernetes.png)

 When deploying Flink on Kubernetes, there are two options, session cluster and job cluster.
 Session cluster is like running a standalone Flink cluster on k8s that can accept multiple jobs and is suitable for short running tasks or ad-hoc queries.
 Job cluster, on the other hand, deploys a full set of Flink cluster for each individual job.
 We build container image for each job, and provide it with dedicated resources, so that jobs have less chance interfering with other, and can scale out independently.
-Besides, in future release, there might not be an option to run session cluster on k8s. ([FLIP-6][10]).

-Here are the steps of running a Flink job cluster on Kubernetes:
+So this article will illustrate how to run a Flink job cluster on Kubernetes, the steps are:

 * Compile and package the Flink job jar.
 * Build a Docker image containing the Flink runtime and the job jar.